White (TV series): The Poles are Coming!

 This documentary by Tim Samuels looks at the attitudes of working class Britain's to their recent East European arrivals.
 The documentary is set in Peterborough and looks at the strain on public services and the effect on the local economy of thousands of new immigrants.

 The documentary contrasts the positive attitude employers have to the Polish immigrants to that of working class youths who accuse the new arrivals of taking their employment.

 The effect on Eastern Europe itself is also examined.
 It is revealed that Poland is struggling to build stadiums for the Euro 2012 Championship because of the skills drain.

 Despite the programme's title, it is not only Poles who have migrated to the city in large numbers in recent years, and the documentary shows that foreigners from other Eastern European countries, along with Asian immigrants, have swelled the population of that formerly small city.
 In parts of Peterborough, including Millfield, English people are the minority.
 The documentary included scenes at a primary school at which only one pupil spoke English as his first language – the vast majority of the children were Eastern Europeans and Asians.

 The Primary

-This documentary is on Welford Primary School in Handsworth, Birmingham, which has pupils from 17 different nationalities.
+This documentary is on Welford Primary School in Handsworth, Birmingham, which has pupils from 17 nationalities.

-Head teacher Chris Smith attempts to make pupils aware of the many different nationalities and cultures.
+Head teacher Chris Smith attempts to make pupils aware of the many nationalities and cultures.